ethanbegalka/EthanBegalka/README.md

 Within some of my personal projects, here are terraform modules I've created and have used in my own private projects.

 ### [Access Key Cleanup](https://github.com/ethanbegalka/AccessKeyCleanup)
-The Access Key Cleanup project deploys AWS cloud componentns which deletes access keys which haven't been used for an extended period of time.
+The Access Key Cleanup project deploys AWS cloud components which deletes access keys which haven't been used for an extended period of time.

 ### [High Privilege Role Alerting](https://github.com/VerticalRelevance/IdentityFoundations-Blueprint/tree/main/HighPrivilegeRoleAlerting)<sup><sup>[*](#annotation1)</a></sup></sup>
 This module uses CDK and Service Catalog to vend serverless AWS cloud components to alert individuals for if a role is assumed which has particularly high privileges.